 Proposed initial composition of panel

-The Panel is composed of individuals actively involved in policy development process related to electronic communications, research and development of Greek language, standardization, computing and maintenance of the domain name system in Greece and Cyprus.
-The panelists come from governmental and regulatory authorities, academia, private sector, ccTLD registries of Greece and Cyprus and the community.
+The Panel is composed of individuals actively involved in policy development processes related to electronic communication, research and development related to the Greek language, standardization, computing and maintenance of the domain name system in Greece and Cyprus.
+The panelists come from governmental and regulatory authorities, academia, private sector, ccTLD registries of Greece and Cyprus and the community – what does this refer to??.

 The Hellenic Ministry of Infrastructure, Transport and Networks, taking into consideration the official correspondence between the accredited representative of Greece to the GAC and the relevant ICANN officials, had officially invited the Ministries of Foreign Affairs of the Republic of Cyprus and the Hellenic Republic, their Regulatory Authorities and ccTLD registries, standardization bodies, linguistic bodies and others to appoint their representatives to the Panel.
 As a consequence, the Greek Generation Panel was officially formed with the Decision 54020/1088/25 Nov 2015 of the Minister of Infrastructure, Transport and Networks of the Hellenic Republic.

-List prospective chair and members
+List current? chair and members